Budget Information

 - Where do I find more detailed financial information?

-We just passed a referendum.
+We passed a referendum in 2025.
 Why are there budget issues?

-Why didn't CPCSC raise the referendum rate like some other NWI schools are doing now?
+Why didn't CPCSC raise the 2025 referendum rate like other NWI schools did recently?

 Are reductions caused by the district's recent capital projects (large construction projects)?